risc0/risc0/docs/metal-optimization-progress.md

 the branch is pushed as a PR or manually dispatched, but they do not by themselves run the explicit eval-check CPU-verifier packet below.

+This branch adds `.github/workflows/metal_p0_validation.yml` on the existing `apple_m2_pro` runner labels.
+It has a constrained `pull_request` trigger for Metal-relevant paths plus a manual `workflow_dispatch` trigger, runs the focused correctness packet and the voting-machine product-style proof workload, and has optional longer benchmark gates for manual runs.
+P0 is still not complete until this or an equivalent packet actually passes on another Apple Silicon machine/toolchain.

 Environment capture:

 ```sh